microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot Q&A.md

 Copilot for Security is built with our **[Responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6).** Additionally, Copilot for Security uses Role-based access controls (RBAC) and operates in tandem with existing user permissions.

 #### How is this different than ChatGPT?
-The primary distinction between ChatGPT and Copilot for Security is that Copilot for Security is specifically is designed for security-specific tasks (Ex. incident response, posture management, reporting, and script analysis).
+Copilot for Security is designed for security-specific tasks (Ex. incident response, posture management, reporting, and script analysis).
 It leverages insights from aggregated signals from plugins.
 In contrast, ChatGPT is a conversational chatbot.

 #### How is access and authorization governed?
 Copilot for Security uses on-behalf-of (OBO) authentication to access security-related data through plugins.
 As such, the user will only be presented with data that they have access to.
 To access the Copilot for Security portal, users must be assigned a Microsoft Entra RBAC role (either directly or through a group) that has access to a given feature.
 Learn more about OAuth 2.0 On-Behalf-Of authentication **[here](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow)** and overall authentication in Copilot for Security **[here](https://learn.microsoft.com/en-us/security-copilot/authentication).**